nodesource/nsolid/doc/internal/design/smart-logging.md

    - For modern logging libraries that publish to Node's native `diagnostics_channel`, N|Solid simply subscribes to those channels (e.g., `tracing:pino_asJson:end`).
    - This provides the finalized log string as well as the raw arguments and severity, allowing us to capture the exact output with zero monkey-patching.

-2. **CommonJS Loader Interception (Winston & Older Pino):**
+2. **CommonJS Loader Interception (Winston):**
    - For libraries that do not use `diagnostics_channel`, N|Solid intercepts the module at load time via `Module.prototype.load` in `lib/internal/modules/cjs/loader.js`.
    - **Winston:** We intercept `winston.createLogger` to automatically inject an invisible, N|Solid-specific Transport into the logger instance.
 This avoids fragile prototype patching while still intercepting all logs cleanly.
-   - **Pino (< 9.1):** We wrap the `pino.write` Symbol method on the exported prototype.
-   - *Note on ESM:* Because Winston and Pino are published as CJS modules, Node's internal ESM translator routes their loading through the CJS loader.
-This means the CJS loader hook successfully intercepts them even for users writing pure ESM (`import winston from 'winston'`).
+   - *Note on ESM:* Because Winston is published as a CJS module, Node's internal ESM translator routes its loading through the CJS loader.
+This means the CJS loader hook successfully intercepts it even for users writing pure ESM (`import winston from 'winston'`).

 3. **Serialization Bypass:** Prevent the logger from immediately stringifying or formatting the log if it is destined for the buffer, saving CPU cycles on discarded logs.